Nora Eccles Harrison Cardiovascular Research & Training Institute

 The Nora Eccles Harrison Cardiovascular Research Training Institute (CVRTI) integrates professors and trainees across academic departments to nucleate a campus wide cell-to-bedside approach in cardiovascular education and research.

-All CVRTI Investigators have primary academic appointments at the University of Utah, drawn from three Colleges (Medicine, Pharmacy, and Engineering) and five Departments: Internal Medicine (Cardiology), Pharmacology and Toxicology, Pediatrics (Cardiology), Surgery (Cardiothoracic and Emergency Medicine) and Bioengineering.
-Sharing a common interest in cardiovascular research, we have laboratories with interests spanning from basic biochemistry and protein-protein interaction, to cellular electrophysiology and myocyte biology, to metabolism, to in vivo studies in large animals.
+The CVRTI currently includes 18 faculty investigators with independent laboratories and approximately 130 additional trainees and staff.
+All investigators hold primary academic appointments at the University of Utah and are drawn from three Colleges- Medicine, Pharmacy, and Engineering- and five Departments: Internal Medicine (Cardiology), Pharmacology and Toxicology, Pediatrics (Cardiology), Surgery (Cardiothoracic and Emergency Medicine) and Bioengineering.
+Our research spans the full spectrum of cardiovascular science, from basic biochemistry and protein-protein interactions, to cellular electrophysiology, myocyte biology and metabolism.

 The CVRTI provides a superb interdisciplinary environment with outstanding scientific and technical resources coupled with a high level of collegiality.
-A 10,000 ft2 square foot expansion of the CVRTI is presently underway and will be completed by the end of 2022.
-As we grow in size and investigator laboratories, the diversity of our research and the number of collaborations increase exponentially.
-Known for major discoveries that include the first implanted total artificial (Jarvik) heart and the genetic origin of long QT syndrome, the CVRTI is the largest freestanding collection of cardiac muscle biology, metabolism, and electrophysiology researchers in the country.
+Known for major discoveries that include the first implanted total artificial (Jarvik) heart and the genetic origin of long QT syndrome, the CVRTI stands as the largest freestanding research institute in the United States focused on cardiac muscle biology, metabolism, and electrophysiology.

 OUR VALUES